Ayurvedic Nutrition

 Spices

 Spices are Kapha's greatest dietary allies.
-Use them generously and boldly.
+Use them generously.
+Be bold.

 Favour: Ginger (fresh and dried), black pepper, cayenne, turmeric, mustard seeds, cinnamon, clove, cumin, fenugreek, garlic, horseradish, chilli flakes